 We also have another one by Northface bought back around 1995.
 It’s still perfect.

-Regular internet usage is a bit slow, but we don’t use it for that.
-Games and apps work great.
-The camera isn’t great but for beginning with photos and video, the kids enjoy it.
+The camera isn’t great but for just beginning with photos and video, the kids enjoy it.

 Amazon has its own app store, it contains MOST apps you find on Google Play.

 Not just for purchase, e-books can be “borrowed” from the library.

 Don’t’ forget the volume-limited headphones or earbuds to go with it.

 5. These solar lights are a super cool gift for tween boys

 We have two of each of these at our house.

 While we bought them for emergency use, the kids love them.